-228. Latin American Politics Prerequisites: Introduction to Comparative Politics.
+105. Introduction to Comparative Politics.

 An introductory survey of the formal institutions and the processes of Canadian politics.
 Emphasis is on the federal government and on federal-provincial relations.
 Topics covered include the parliamentary process, parties and voting.

-327. Politics of Development and Underdevelopment
+327. Politics of Development and Underdevelopment.

 This course focuses on three questions: Why have a small number of Western countries and Japan emerged as wealthy, industrial societies, while the great majority of countries have not?
 How have some third-world countries managed to achieve rapid economic development, while others have experienced stagnation or even negative growth in recent decades?
 The main focus is a comparison between several East Asian and African countries.
 Third, how has the process of globalization affected countries’ chances for development?
 Prerequisites: Government 105 or 108 and junior or senior standing.

-330. Politics and Governments of Western Europe
+330. Politics and Governments of Western Europe.

 331. Politics of the Middle East

-intervention, as well as a country-based approach, examining the politics and policies of specific Arab and Non-Arab countries.
+This course examines the political development of the Arab and non-Arab states in the Middle East since the fall of the Ottoman Empire in World War l.
+The course adopts both a thematic approach, comparing history, culture, religion and the role of foreign intervention, as well as a country-based approach, examining the politics and policies of specific Arab and Non-Arab countries.
 The objective of the course is to provide students with an understanding of the challenges facing the region and those studying it.
 Prerequisites: 105.
 Introduction to Comparative Politics